 Directions + How To:

-- Place the pineapple, papaya and avocado in a blender, and blend on high for 30 seconds to 1 minute, until the ingredients are partly liquefied, then proceed in adding the yogurt of your choice.
+- Place the pineapple, papaya and avocado in a blender, and blend on high for 30 seconds to 1 minute, until the ingredients are partly liquefied, then proceed in adding the yogurt and matcha.
 Pulse on high until the mixture is smooth (ie, no chunky bits).

 - Pour about 90% of this mixture into a mason jar filled with some ice cubes.
 Please a lid on it and give it a shake so the ice starts to melt and blend with the smoothie